Each OCD subtype / theme can be thought of as encapsulating a particular OCD story / “what if?”

 OCD Obsessions include…

-And each obsession comes with thoughts, images, compulsions (both overt & covert), urges, & physical sensations
+And each obsession comes with thoughts, images, urges, physical sensations, & compulsions (both overt & covert) - with Pure O, the compulsions are mainly overt

 Any “what if?” can become an obsession, including very idiosyncratic notions, such as “What if there an evil entity in my peripheral vision?,” “What if I’ve been cursed by fairies?,” “What if my best friend is Superman?,“ “What if I don’t do the job that I think I do?,” “What if I’m drunk, even though I haven’t had any alcohol?”